zackattacknyu/InsightDataEngChallengeZacharyDeStefano/README.md

 Here is a brief technical overview of the data structures I used.
 More detail is in the comments of the Java code:

+	NOTE: The 50 MB batch log file took a max of 5 seconds to process with my code Its associated 100 KB stream log file took a max of 2 seconds to process

 	Important functionality around transaction information was implemented with Java's TreeMap structure I chose it due to time and space efficiency with search, insert, delete, and iterating